Doron Ben-Atar: Academic career

 property by looking at the issue through the prism of the past.
 Ben-Atar maintains that "it is impossible to contain the abuse of technology without undermining the free flow of knowledge that is the prerequisite for innovation."
 Christine MacLeod of Bristol University wrote "Doron S. Ben-Atar wears his heart on his sleeve.
 It's a good heart, but historically the wrong sleeve."

 His work on intellectual policy builds on his earlier work on Thomas Jefferson.
 He criticized Jefferson for vacillating between viewing commerce as a threat to republican virtue and recognizing the necessity of promoting prosperity.
 As a result, Jefferson "failed to recognize America's larger stake in defeating Napoleonic France."

 Playwrighting career

-After Behave Yourself Quietly, Ben-Atar wrote Peace Warriors about the demonization of Israel in the academic world.
+After Behave Yourself Quietly, Ben-Atar wrote Peace Warriors about what he perceives as the demonization of Israel in the academic world.
 He says that writing plays is a way of grappling with the issue of Jewish identity and its significance in the 21st century.